Assessed value

 Notice of Property Assessment

-Review this notice each spring!
+Review this notice each spring;

 tax bills